• Menu

 What takes place during a typical MeRT session?

 Cortical MeRT therapy delivers magnetic pulses to specifically targeted areas of the brain.
-A typical appointment of MeRT consists of 30 trains of electromagnetic stimulation delivered for 6 seconds each with 54 seconds of rest period in between trains to a specific location on the head.
-The session lasts approximately 45 minutes.
+A typical appointment of MeRT comprises:

 What benefits may result from MeRT treatment?

-Common benefits of functional recovery include:
+Common benefits from functional recovery include:

 • Better sleep